scottnm/Playground/README.md

 # GBA Hello

 This is a simple Hello World style project for the GBA and also a place to collect all of my early learning dev notes for the GBA.
+This project has me taking notes and learning from multiple sources:

+1. [Loriak's gba tutorial](http://www.loirak.com/gameboy/gbatutor.php) - this was the first tutorial I looked at
+2. [Tonc's gba tutorial](https://www.coranac.com/tonc/text/intro.htm) - this tutorial was recommended by the gbajam itch.io page and seems like it might be a more reliable source

 ## Table of contents